 Teams will get revenue from ticket income for games played.
 Additionally, teams will get income from TV and radio contracts (based on league level) and merchandise sales with each economic update (weekly).

 Income from gate receipts and ballpark revenues and is based on attendance.
-For playoff and cup games, income is split between the two teams.
-For league and spring training games, income is distributed to the home team only.
+For spring training, playoff and cup games, income is split between the two teams.
+For league games, income is distributed to the home team only.

 TV contract revenues:

 Income from the sale of television broadcast rights.
 Is based on the league level for which the team is currently playing.
 Declines significantly at lower league levels.